ContractsCounsel Logo

 View Profile

-• Probationary Period: The specified duration at the beginning of employment during which the employee's suitability for the role is assessed.
+• Probation Period: The specified duration at the beginning of employment during which the employee’s suitability for the role is assessed.

-• Duration: The length of the probationary period, typically stated in days or months, as agreed upon in the employment agreement.
+• Duration: The length of time in days or months that probation takes as agreed in an employment contract.

-• Conditions: The terms and conditions of employment, such as pay, insurance benefits, working hours, and any particular demands or expectations, are in effect during the probationary period.
+• Conditions: During this period, staff terms and conditions of services, such as allowances, insurance benefits, working hours, and some specific requirements, are fully binding.

 How ContractsCounsel Works